 There are two main types of outpatient rehab programs available: day programs and intensive outpatient programs.
 In addition, substantial numbers of people participating in an outpatient program enroll in a continuing care or mutual self-help group to solidify the gains made during treatment.

-A day program provides you with the highest level of outpatient care, and also requires the greatest time commitment.
+A day program or partial hospitalization program provides you with the highest level of outpatient care, and also requires the greatest time commitment.
 Individuals enrolled in this form of rehab travel to their treatment facility at least five days a week and devote multiple hours to treatment or supportive therapy during each visit.
 Because of the time expenditure involved, a day program may limit your ability to stay active in school or the workplace.

 An intensive outpatient program is a structured rehab environment that generally requires a time commitment of a few hours per day.
 As you progress in this type of program and achieve your established goals, the amount of time you spend onsite may gradually decrease.
 Intensive outpatient programs are only suitable for people who have a firmly established desire to make strides in treatment and avoid consuming drugs and/or alcohol.

 Continuing care and mutual self-help groups rely on the living examples of people successfully participating in addiction recovery to create a supportive environment for individuals working toward sobriety.
 In addition to help from experienced peers, participants typically receive guidance from a therapist trained to deal with substance-related issues.
 Examples of these types of groups are Alcoholics Anonymous and Narcotics Anonymous as well as 12-step alternatives like SMART Recovery and Refuge Recovery.